jetbrains-academy/CppBasics/ObjectOrientedProgramming/ClassesAndObjects/Introduction/task7.md

 When an enemy object collides with the player object, the player object should become inactive.
 This can be achieved by setting the status of the player object to `DESTROYED`.
 However, an enemy object does not have direct access to the `setStatus` method of the player object.
-So in order to implement the desired behavior, you actually need to modify the `onCollision` method of the `PlayerObject` class, not the `EnemyObject` class!
+To implement the desired behavior, you actually need to modify the `onCollision` method of the `PlayerObject` class, not the `EnemyObject` class!

 <div class="hint">

-In the implementation of the `PlayerObject::onCollision` method, do not forget to check that the collision occurred with the enemy object, not an object of some other kind!
+In the implementation of the `PlayerObject::onCollision` method, remember to check that the collision occurred with the enemy object, not an object of some other kind!

 </div>